THE FIRST WITNESS OF CHRIST’S RESURRECTION

 “Now when He rose early on the first day of the week, He appeared first to Mary Magdalene, out of whom He had cast seven demons.”
 (Mark 16:9 NKJV)

-Although Mary Magdalene was not one of the close twelve disciples of Jesus, yet she was the first person that Jesus appeared to after He rose up triumphantly from the dead, even before He ascended to God the Father.
+Although Mary Magdalene was not one of the twelve closest disciples of Jesus, yet she was the first person that Jesus appeared to after He rose up triumphantly from the dead, even before He ascended to His Father.

 What an honour and privilege for Mary Magdalene to be the first witness of the resurrection of Christ!

 Jesus said to her, “Mary!”
 She turned and said to Him, “Rabboni!” (which is to say, Teacher).
 Jesus said to her, “Do not cling to Me, for I have not yet ascended to My Father; but go to My brethren and say to them, ‘I am ascending to My Father and your Father, and to My God and your God.'”
 (John 20:16-17 NKJV).

 But, why would the risen Lord Jesus first appear to Mary Magdalene and not to any of His closest disciples?

 What is so special about Mary Magdalene for the Lord Jesus to choose and honour her to be the first witness of His resurrection?

 It is certainly wisdom for us to find out!